 If you are experiencing chronic jaw pain, difficulty eating or breathing normally, or other issues related to your jaw’s alignment, Atlantic Oral Surgery & Dental Implant Centre in St. John’s, NL, may be able to help.
 Orthognathic surgery, also known as corrective jaw surgery, is an option for patients with severe jaw pain or alignment problems that do not respond to other treatment methods, such as braces.

-Jaw alignment problems can contribute to facial pain, tenseness, obstructive sleep apnea, excess wear on teeth, and other problems.
+Jaw alignment problems can contribute to facial pain, tenseness, excess wear on teeth, and other problems.
 In severe cases, jaw pain can make everyday activities like eating and speaking almost impossible.
 Our oral surgeons offer orthognathic surgery treatments to correct serious jaw problems, and they are trained in all kinds of facial surgeries.
 Feel free to contact our office in St. John’s, NL, to learn more and schedule a consultation.

 Benefits of Orthognathic Surgery

-Orthognathic surgery can help relieve conditions related to TMJ disorders, skeletal disharmonies, sleep apnea, and tooth alignment problems that braces cannot fix.
+Orthognathic surgery can help relieve conditions related to TMJ disorders, skeletal disharmonies, and tooth alignment problems that braces cannot fix.
 Once the recovery period is complete, jaw surgery patients often experience the following benefits from treatment:

 - Better ability to eat and chew food